Theodor Busse: World War II

 Busse was a General Staff officer in April 1939 and prepared a training program that was approved by the Chief of the General Staff in August and covered a period from 1 October 1939 to 30 September 1940.
 Between 1940 and 1942, he served as the Chief of Operations to General (later Field Marshal) Erich von Manstein in the 11th Army on the Eastern Front.
 He remained serving on von Manstein's staff from 1942 to 1943 as Chief of Operations of Army Group Don and then from 1943 to 1944 he was Chief of Staff of Army Group South, both on the Eastern Front.
 Serving with Army Group South, he was awarded the Knight's Cross of the Iron Cross on 30 January 1944.
 He spent a short time in reserve and was then appointed General Officer Commanding German 121st Infantry Division.
 In July 1944, he commanded I Army Corps.

 While Busse took command of the 9th Army on 21 January 1945, his appointment was never confirmed.
 It would appear that it was customary for commanders of formations of the status of an Army and higher to be on six months probation before their final appointments as Commanders-in-Chief.
 Germany surrendered unconditionally before Busse's probationary period had expired.

 During the last five months of the war, Busse commanded the 9th Army, which had become part of Army Group Vistula.
 As the Soviets continued to advance into Germany, he fought to protect the German capital.
 Specifically, Busse commanded the 9th Army during the Battle of Seelow Heights and the Battle of the Oder-Neisse.
 In April 1945, during the Battle of Berlin, Busse's Ninth Army was cut off from the armies on its flanks and almost encircled by Soviet Forces.
 General Gotthard Heinrici tried to convince Busse to withdraw several times, but Busse refused even to consider withdrawal unless a specific command arrived from the Führer.
 Eventually Busse's Ninth Army was driven into a pocket in the Spree Forest south of the Seelow Heights and west of Frankfurt, where it became fully encircled by two prongs of the massive Soviet assault on Berlin.
 In the ever-shrinking pocket, Busse's forces were all but annihilated in what is known as the Battle of Halbe, but remnants ultimately managed to break through to the west to link up with General Walther Wenck’s 12th Army south of Beelitz and then to withdraw west to the Elbe, cross the partially-destroyed bridge at Tangermünde and surrender to American forces between May 4 and 7.

 Postwar

-Between 1945 and 1948, Busse was a prisoner-of-war.
-After the war Busse was West Germany's director of civil defense, and he wrote and edited a number of works on the military history of World War II.
+Between 1945 and 1947, Busse was a prisoner of war.
+After the war Busse was West Germany's director of civil defence, and he wrote and edited a number of works on the military history of World War II.